Fair Credit Reporting Act Disclosures

 Additionally, the criminal background information may not be used as a factor in determining any condition of employment, including “hiring, promotion, termination, or any apprenticeship training program or any other training program leading to employment.”
 For purposes of the law, a conviction means a plea, verdict, or finding of guilt, “regardless of whether sentence is imposed by the court.”

-An employer, however, may ask about an arrest for which the applicant has been released on bail or is out on his or her own recognizance.
+An employer, however, may ask about an arrest for which the candidate has been released on bail or is out on his or her own recognizance.

 Exceptions to Bar